 Identify your goals and skills: Why do you want this job?

-It is important to have a purpose in mind and communicate that to the employer.
+It is important to have a purpose in mind and communicate it to the employer.
 You will need to be able to show that you can support the company’s needs.

 Your Chance to Interview the Employer

-While the main purpose of the interview is for an employer to evaluate you as a candidate, it is also one of your few chances to learn more about them.
-There are many aspects of a job that you can only ﬁnd out by speaking with the employer.
-Before your interview, identify questions that can help you determine if this is the right position for you.
-Consider asking questions about the role, division, organization, and industry.
-Also, observe the people and oﬃce space to get a sense of the company’s culture.
+While the main goal of the interview is for an employer to evaluate you as a candidate, it is also one of your few chances to learn more about them.
+There are many aspects of a job that you can only uncover by speaking with the employer.

 Practice your interviewing skills